5 Non-touristy activities to do in Bali Indonesia

 If you’re tired of all the mundane common activities and are wanting something more refreshing, we’ve jotted down some of the non-touristy activities to do in Bali just for you.
 These are attractions that may not be quite popular but are definitely worth a visit.

-The Balinese people have been widely recognised for their ‘Batik’s,’ which are referred to as the authentic and traditional Indonesian textile art in the region.
-It is made from wax dyes and liquids and with great precision to gain the best results.
+For the best results, it is prepare from wax dyes and liquids and with great precision.
 Tourists can also visit a couple of workshops or two and maybe even make their own batik textile for themselves.

 Experience an overnight stay with a host family